 Rough bluegrass is a specific cultivar that has heightened shade tolerance.
 Unlike other varieties of Kentucky bluegrass, rough bluegrass does not grow well in full sun conditions, but it’s a good option for shady areas of your yard, or for lawns that are primarily in the shade.

-Annual bluegrass is actually a grassy weed that has only a year-long life cycle.
+Annual bluegrass (or Poa annua) is actually a grassy weed that has only a year-long life cycle.
 Its similarity to other types of bluegrass make it particularly deceptive, though it can be crowded out by maintaining healthy conditions for regular turfgrass and growing that turfgrass to about 3 to 4 inches in height.

 Annual bluegrass is a “winter annual” that reaches maturity in the fall and lives through the winter.
 As it dies in the spring, it produces seed to grow its next year of plants.

 It can hide among other lawn grasses and survive in athletic fields that are mown short.

 You’ll notice it most in the late fall … because it grows when other grasses in your lawn are dormant.